Northridge Housing Market — May 2026 (Updated Monthly)

 Dearborn Park

-Family-friendly area with tree-lined streets and stable housing market.
+Family-friendly neighborhood with tree-lined streets and established character.

-Quieter section with single-family homes and suburban character.
+Quieter residential section with single-family homes and suburban atmosphere.

 Schools in Northridge